duarteocarmo/automation-post/report-automation-part-1.md

 ## Automating report generation with Python - Why?

 Not everyone can code.
-This might seem like an obvious statement, but once you start using python to automate or analyze things around you, you start to encounter a big problem: **reproducability**.
+This might seem like an obvious statement, but once you start using python to automate or analyze things around you, you start to encounter a big problem: **reproducibility**.
 Not everyone knows how to run your scripts, use your tools, or even use a modern browser.

 Let us say you built a killer script.
 How exactly do you make someone who has never heard the word "python" use it?
 You could teach them python, but that would take a long time.

-In this series , we will teach you how you can automatically generate shareable html reports from any excel file using a combination of tools, centered around python.
+In this series, we will teach you how you can automatically generate shareable Html reports from any excel file using a combination of tools, centered around python.

 ## Creating a Jupyter Notebook reports from Excel files